 This section establishes protections for signature gathering.
 Interfering with signature gathering shall be illegal.
 Any person who is gathering signatures for an officially filed and processed initiative or referendum shall not have his or her right to petition infringed upon.
 Any person who is trying to sign a petition for an officially filed and processed initiative or referendum shall not have his or her right to sign a petition infringed upon.
-Any person who interferes with any person gathering signatures or interferes with any person trying to sign a petition shall be subject to the antiharassment procedures in chapter 10.14 RCW and civil penalties and shall be quilty of disorderly conduct under RCW 9A.840.030. purposes of this section, "interfering with" includes, but is not limited to, pushing, shoving, touching, spitting, throwing objects, yelling, screaming, or being verbally abusive, or other tumultuous conduct, blocking or intimidating, or maintaining a presence within twenty-five feet of any person gathering signatures and any person trying to sign a petition.
-As the courts have consistently ruled, asking fellow citizens to sign a petition is core political speech, which is deserving of the highest levels of protection. enforcement must vigorously protect the rights of the people who want to sign initiative and referendum petitions to ensure they are not inhibited or restricted in any way.
-Law enforcement must vigorously protect the rights of the people who collect voter signatures on initiative and referendum petitions to ensure they are not inhibited or restricted in any way.
+Any person who interferes with any person gathering signatures or interferes with any person trying to sign a petition shall be subject to the antiharassment procedures in chapter 10.14 RCW and civil penalties and shall be guilty of disorderly conduct under RCW 9A.840.030. purposes of this section, "interfering with" includes, but is not limited to, pushing, shoving, touching, spitting, throwing objects, yelling, screaming, or being verbally abusive, or other tumultuous conduct, blocking or intimidating, or maintaining a presence within twenty-five feet of any person gathering signatures and any person trying to sign a petition.
+As the courts have consistently ruled, asking fellow citizens to sign a petition is core political speech, which is deserving of the highest levels of protection. gathering for an officially filed and processed initiative or referendum shall be a legally protected activity on public sidewalks and walkways, and sidewalks and walkways that carry pedestrian traffic, and inside or outside public buildings such as public sports stadiums, convention/exhibition centers, and public fairs.
+Law enforcement must vigorously protect the rights of the people who want to sign initiative and referendum petitions, and people who collect voter signatures on initiative and referendum petitions, to ensure they are not inhibited or restricted in any way.